Provisional tradesperson's licence

 After the Board has granted a provisional tradesperson’s licence, the licence holder will need to complete Migrant Gap Training to be eligible to apply for a tradesperson’s licence.

 To address the skill and knowledge gaps identified in their OTSR, overseas trained plumbers are generally required to complete the Certificate III in Plumbing (CPC32408 – Migrant Gap Training).
-Please contact the two WA training providers, MPA Skills and Challenger Institute of Technology for information about Migrant Gap Training.
+Please contact the two WA training providers, MPA Skills and South Metropolitan TAFE for information about Migrant Gap Training.

 After completing Migrant Gap Training the provisional tradesperson may apply for a tradesperson’s licence.

 Apply for a provisional tradesperson’s licence by submitting:

 - a completed Form 104 – application form;

 - an original or certified copy of a current National Police Certificate;

 - a copy of your Offshore Technical Skills Record;